emcuttsy/personal-website/content/about/index.en.md

 ![](./me_geologisthat.jpg#centerXtraPadding)

 I'm an incoming PhD student at MIT studying geobiology.
-My scientific interests are broadly in the ongoing and historical interractions between life and the Earth, especially when it comes to microbial life and environmental conditions.
+My scientific interests are broadly in the ongoing and historical interactions between life and the Earth, especially when it comes to microbial life and environmental conditions.

 Before MIT, I earned my B.S. in geobiology at Caltech and spent a Fulbright involved in geobiological research at the University of Southern Denmark in Odense, Denmark before the pandemic terminated my exchange.
 After having spent a few months in the US, I'm now back in Denmark---this time just to see my boyfriend before I head off to Cambridge in the fall.